Arrange a Viewing

 If you have a pet, it is important to know if there are provisions in the standard residential lease agreement, such as a pet deposit and pet rent.
 There may also be additional costs associated with any damage your pet may cause to the property.

 To avoid any conflicts with the landlord, familiarize yourself with the apartment pet policy, especially when it comes to breed restrictions.
+Note that the policies might vary if you have a psychiatric service dog.

 Noise Policy